leeprevost/pres_elect_US/README.md

 ![What Happend Here?](/zero_hedge.png)

 First, I'll acknowledge a few things about the chart.
 The y-axis range is bound limited which has the effect of exaggerating the change over the years.
-Also, others have pointed out correctly that the 2024 year doens't have complete data yet.
+Also, others have pointed out correctly that the 2024 year doesn't have complete data yet.

 Nevertheless, none of those critiques take away from the core rhetorical question: what explains the gap of votes for Biden